 Every day people are leaving their country of origin to move to Canada.
 The reasons for doing so are diverse and unique to each individual.
 Some do so to pursue higher education or a fantastic job opportunity.
 Some leave in search of a better life and to escape the political and social conflicts of their homeland.
 Others just love what Canada represents.

 Whatever the reason, hundreds of thousands of people are immigrating to Canada every year and you may have been one of them.

 And now, several years later as you finally feel established and on solid ground in Canada, you may be thinking it’s time to bring your parents over so they can be nearby and live a better life.
 That’s what parents sponsorship immigration program in Canada is for.

-Known as a country which places great value and emphasis on the importance of family bonds, Canada encourages new immigrants to bring their families over.
-In order to facilitate this, the government has created a great family sponsorship program which allows you to sponsor eligible family members such as parents, grandparents, spouse, siblings etc.
+Known as a country that places great value and emphasis on the importance of family bonds, Canada encourages new immigrants to bring their families over.
+In order to facilitate this, the government has created a great family sponsorship program that allows you to sponsor eligible family members such as parents, grandparents, spouses, siblings, etc.

 Read on to find out what steps you need to take if you want to sponsor your parents to Canada.

 What Is Family Sponsorship?

 The wonderful thing about the family sponsorship program is that your parents can not only come to Canada to visit but they can stay!
 In some ways this allows you to have the best of both worlds and leaving your homeland does not mean saying goodbye to your parents forever.

 When you sponsor your parents, it means if approved they automatically become permanent residents and are entitled to live in Canada as such.

 However, as the applicant, it is your responsibility to provide for your parents’ basic needs such as shelter, food, clothing, health care, etc. for a set period of time.